Expanded Polystyrene EPS Technology: Advantages and Disadvantageous of EPS Technology in Construction

 The next step is the molding process.
 It is at this point that the individual expanded beads are molded into a single, homogeneous block.
 This is the most crucial stage in the production process and it is essential that very strict quality control standards are adhered.

 There are usually single panels that can be used to construct up to 4 storeys and double panels that can be used up to 20 storeys.

-Advantages and Disadvantages of EPS Technology
+Advantages of Expanded Polystyrene (EPS) Technology

 Being a manufactured product, EPS are very eco-friendly by ensuring minimal degradation of the natural environment that is heavily impacted by mining stones in quarries.
 There will be minimal construction waste as EPS is recyclable and Reusable.

 Buildings take a shorter time to construct.
 When using the EPS technology, a building takes a very short period of time before the occupation.